JorgePe/pyb00st/README.md

      - reading Button
      - reading Tilt (Basic Mode)
      - controlling Interactive motors (timed and angle)
+     - controlling WeDo Motors (just dutycycle) - works also with old 9V and PF 1.0 motors

 I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.